Pupils in smaller towns have better educational attainment on average – ONS

 The ONS looked at the cohort of students who sat their GCSEs in the 2012 to 2013 school year as “they are the most recent pupils for whom data exists on their progress after school, up to age 22 years”.

-Richard Prothero, ONS statistician, said: “It’s the first time ONS has looked at young people’s educational attainment by the size of town in which they went to school.
+Richard Prothero, the lead statistician for the ONS analysis, said: “It’s the first time ONS has looked at young people’s educational attainment by the size of town in which they went to school.

 “Those in smaller towns generally did better than those in larger towns, while those in cities, other than London and Brighton and Hove, typically had lower attainment than those in towns.